guzman-raphael/seahawks-newsletter-pipeline/README.md

 ## Brainstorm:
-- [ ] Initialize a repo seahawks-newsletter-pipeline and clone it to my local machine
+- [x] Initialize a repo seahawks-newsletter-pipeline and clone it to my local machine
-    - [ ] In GitHub initialize a repo
+    - [x] In GitHub initialize a repo
-    - [ ] Git set up locally with vscode
+    - [x] Git set up locally with vscode
-    - [ ] Vscode will be used for debugging from now on
+    - [x] Vscode will be used for debugging from now on
-- [ ] Dockerize the pipeline
+- [] Dockerize the pipeline
-- [ ] Figure out which pictures we’ll use
+- [x] Figure out which pictures we’ll use
-- [ ] Figure out how to access the pictures and download
+- [x] Figure out how to access the pictures and download
-    - [ ] Use Web-scraping to get pictures
     - [ ] Store the images in a database
 - [ ] Figure out how to transform them
     - [ ] Use datajoint to retrieve and interact with database via ipython
     - [ ] Transform images inside a Jupyter notebook

 ## Tasks:
-- [ ] Task 1- Have a development environment up to Docker File (include: GitHub repo, local repo, docker file, database configured, virtual environment, iypthon, Jupyter)
+- [x] Task 1- Have a development environment up to Docker File (include: GitHub repo, local repo, docker file, database configured, virtual environment, iypthon, Jupyter, dj_local_config)
-- [ ] Task 2.1- Designing the pipeline
+- [ ] Task 2.1- Design the pipeline
+    - [x] Design tables
+    - [ ] Design the make functions
+    - [ ] Test the pipeline
 - [ ] Task 2.2- Ingest manual data
 - [ ] Task 2.3- Ingest image data
 - [ ] Task 2.4- process painting data